diecorra/challenge-ratedpower-enverus/README.md

 7. Structuring and implementing the API call for planet data.
 8. Structuring and implementing stores and saving favorites.
 9. Structuring and implementing components, ensuring communication between them.
-   E2E testing with Cypress.
+10. E2E testing with Cypress.

 ### Testing Strategy

-Due to time constraints, only E2E testing with Cypress was conducted.
+Due to time constraints, only E2E testing with Cypress was conducted.<br>
 Planned to use React Testing Library for unit testing individual components and store tests with Zustand later on.
 Considered dividing tests into major components, verifying the existence of components, and checking major aspects within them: sidebar, planets, favorites.

 ### Implementation Alternatives

-Considered using Zustand and localStorage due to the limited data quantity.
+Considered using Zustand and localStorage due to the limited data quantity.<br>
-Contemplated an alternative solution of saving planet IDs (name) to localStorage and, on the first access to the web app, fetching and saving "favorite" planet data (if any) to the Zustand store using a service worker working in the background, without impacting application performance.
+Contemplated an alternative solution of saving planet IDs (name) to localStorage and, on the first access to the web app, fetching and saving "favorite" planet data (if any) to the Zustand store using a service worker working in the background, without impacting application performance.<br>
 Potential issue with the alternative solution: possible server overload on the first access if there are many planets marked as favorites.
 In this case, scheduled calls every "X" seconds/milliseconds could be implemented to prevent overloading the server.

 ### If More Time

+Would have :
-Would have added mobile responsiveness to make the application more usable on phones and turned it into a PWA.
+* added mobile responsiveness to make the application more usable on phones and turned it into a PWA.
-Would have improved the UI of the planet details section, adding more information and enhancing the visual appeal.
+* improved the UI of the planet details section, adding more information and enhancing the visual appeal.
-Would have added features for the visually impaired.
+* added features for the visually impaired.
-Would have improved tests by adding unit tests for individual components and unit tests for data stores created with Zustand.
+* improved tests by adding unit tests for individual components and unit tests for data stores created with Zustand.

 ### Scalability